alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 ---
 title: 'Has Anyone Else Seen your Code?'
-subtitle: 'Code review in the age of GitHub.'
+subtitle: 'Code review in the age of GitHub'
 footer: Published on 2018-12-03, last modified on 2018-12-03 [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
 ---